MarcBoule/OnelabModels/ShellAndKelvin/README.md

 ### Meshing

 The meshing is kept as simple as possible and is generally uniform.
 In the interior region it is identical in both the shell and Kelvin cases.
 In the exterior region, the mesh becomes coarser near the outer boundary in the shell case, while it is kept uniform in the Kelvin case.
 This is done in order to keep the number of degrees of freedom generally comparable between both cases.
-The mesh size is also automatically doubled for second order simulations, when compared to first order simulations.
+The entire mesh size is also automatically doubled for second order simulations, when compared to first order simulations.

 ### Number of integration points

-An option is provided in each simulation to study the effect of the number of integration points used in the Integration object in the GetDP code.
+An option is provided in each simulation to study the effect of the number of integration points used in the Integration object in the models' code.

 When the "Min num of integration pts" option is checked, the theoretical minimum number of points is used.
 For first order simulations, triangles and tetrahedra can be properly integrated with a single point, while for second order simulations, three points are needed for triangles and four points are needed for tetrahedra.
 Interestingly, the results below show that the choice of points can have a non-negligible effect in some cases.